lsst-ts/ts_fiberspectrograph/doc/index.rst

 The Avantes `Sensline <https://www.avantes.com/products/spectrometers/sensline/item/333-avaspec-uls-tec>`_ spectrographs are USB connected devices, controlled via a vendor-supplied linux library written in C.
 This library, ``libavs.so``, must be installed in ``/usr/local/lib``.
-See `~lsst.ts.FiberSpectrograph.AvsFiberSpectrograph` for information about library version compatibility.
+See `~lsst.ts.fiberspectrograph.AvsFiberSpectrograph` for information about library version compatibility.

 .. _device-communication:

 Device Communication
 --------------------

-The CSC communicates with a connected device via an `Resource acquisition is initialization (RAII) <https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization>`_ controller class, `~lsst.ts.FiberSpectrograph.AvsFiberSpectrograph`, which manages the device state, exposures, and error return codes.
+The CSC communicates with a connected device via an `Resource acquisition is initialization (RAII) <https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization>`_ controller class, `~lsst.ts.fiberspectrograph.AvsFiberSpectrograph`, which manages the device state, exposures, and error return codes.
 As an RAII class, a successful instantiation of the class means that the device is ready for use, and communication errors typically require destroying the instance and creating a new one to re-connect.
 The CSC manages this via its states: transitioning to the DISABLED state creates a device connection, while transitioning to any non-ENABLED state closes the connection.